 - Certain authorized export transactions

-The easiest way to become eligible is to simply purchase a Cuba shore excursion from Carnival.
-Every shore excursion we sell fulfills requirement #5, the educational/people-to-people requirement.
+One of the easiest ways to become eligible is to simply purchase a Cuba shore excursion from Carnival.
+We offer a variety of shore excursions that fulfill requirement #5, the educational/people-to-people requirement.

 Another way to become eligible is to obtain a license issued by the U.S. Office of Foreign Assets Control (“OFAC”), though we definitely recommend #5 from the list above.